AllanLRH/blog/_posts/2020-10-04-Commandline-tools-of-a-modern-age.md

 ## The tools

+I'm using [Zsh](https://www.zsh.org/) as my shell, and currently also using [Oh-my-Zsh](https://github.com/ohmyzsh/ohmyzsh) (though I'm considering going with a more lightweight solution).

-Let's have a look at the tools, shall we?
+Now let's have a look at the tools, shall we?

 ### [Ripgrep](https://github.com/BurntSushi/ripgrep#ripgrep-rg) (`rg`, implenented in Rust)